-IMPACT Silver Spring is proud to announce the 2015 Momentum Award recipients!
-Since 2007, the annual IMPACT Awards have honored unsung heroes who exemplify the skill and will to build vibrant multicultural communities.
-Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting IMPACT’s mission to build thriving multicultural communities and strong local economies through community-based networks.
+Impact Silver Spring is proud to announce the 2015 Momentum Award recipients!
+Since 2007, the annual Momentum Awards have honored unsung heroes who exemplify the skill and will to build vibrant multicultural communities.
+Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting Impact’s mission to build thriving multicultural communities and strong local economies through community-based networks.

 Award winners will be honored at IMPACT Now! on May 7th, 2015 at the Fillmore Silver Spring.
 Visit the IMPACT Now! registration page for more event information.

-After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as the 2015 IMPACT Momentum Award recipients:
+After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as Impact's 2015 Momentum Award recipients:

 Momentum Maker: Dr. DeRionne Pollard

-Dr. DeRionne P. Pollard is the winner of the Momentum Maker award for her work as President of Montgomery College.
+Dr. DeRionne P. Pollard is the winner of the Momentum Maker Award for her work as President of Montgomery College.
 Dr. Pollard consistently weighs in on matters related to education equity, particularly as it relates to learners of color.
 For example, she worked with MCPS and the Universities at Shady Grove to create ACES, a program that helps prepare high school students for college.
 Furthermore, Dr. Pollard has tasked the college with creating a new posture for community engagement to make the campus more open.
-Dr. Pollard was a member of IMPACT Silver Spring’s Board of Directors from 2011 until mid-2014.
+Dr. Pollard was a member of Impact Silver Spring’s Board of Directors from 2011 to 2014.

 Social Momentum: Tamar Ruth

 Tamar Ruth is the winner of the Social Momentum Award for her work as Assistant Principal at Greencastle Elementary School in the Briggs Chaney community in East County.
-By connecting diverse stakeholders, she has helped create new opportunities for students, including academic and socio-emotional programs.
-Some of the institutions that Ms. Ruth has integrated into Greencastle Elementary School's programs are a reading-literacy tutoring program with the CommonWeal Foundation and a boys mentoring program with the Institute for Building Men.
-Ms. Ruth is a consistent motivator and works to improve network connections across the diverse school community, having been actively involved with the local NAACP, the East Count Community Circle, MCPS Equity Team, and the Advisory Board for the MCPS Office of Community Engagement and Partnership.
+By connecting diverse stakeholders, she has helped create new opportunities for students, such as academic and socio-emotional programs.
+Some of the institutional partnerships that Ms. Ruth has integrated into Greencastle Elementary School's programs include a reading-literacy tutoring program with the CommonWeal Foundation and a mentoring program for boys with the Institute for Building Men.
+Ms. Ruth works to improve network connections across the diverse school community, having been actively involved with the local NAACP, the East Count Community Circle, MCPS Equity Team, and the Advisory Board for the MCPS Office of Community Engagement and Partnership.